sep160112138/fa22-cse110-lab3/.github/ISSUE_TEMPLATE/unwanted-code.md

   - type: textarea
     id: fileName
     attributes:
-      label: Which file/lines from file should be deleted?
+      label: "Which file/lines from file should be deleted?"
-      description: asfdads
-      placeholder: as
-      value: "line"
+      value: "filename and line numbers"
     validations:
       required: true